Sex after giving birth is an important topic – especially on Peanut.

-Questions such as “how long after c-section can you have sex?” or even “can you have sex right away after a c-section?” are common and totally understandable.
+Wondering how long after C-section can you have sex? or even can you have sex right away after a C-section? are common and totally understandable.

 There’s a lot of conflicting information out there, and it can be difficult to navigate.

-So, what should we all know about sex after a c-section?
+So, what should you know about sex after a C-section?